Good to know

-According to the brand, this product runs small.
-Keen advises purchasers to consider ordering a half size larger.
-Also, it is able to accommodate narrow feet thanks to the bungee lace system which permits users to customize the fit.
+This multi-sport sandal caters to male and female outdoor lovers.
+It is able to accommodate narrow feet thanks to the bungee lace system which permits users to customize the fit.

 The Newport H2’s traction is chiefly provided by the sandal’s non-marking rubber outsole.
 It features low-profile, multi-directional lugs that allow the footgear to bite into uneven terrain and urban surfaces, whether wet or dry.
 The outsole also underwent razor siping.
 It is a process by which the sole is given precise incisions that provide extra grip when the footwear flexes during transitions and maneuvers.
 Additional traction during lateral movements is also possible as the designers placed extra lugs on the sides of the sole.

-Acting as the sandal’s toe bumper is a reinforced rubber cap called Keen.
+Acting as the sandal’s toe bumper is a reinforced rubber cap called KEEN.
 Protect.
 This patented toe guard gives forefoot protection and prevents toe injuries.
 The outsole wraps up, giving the sandal its streamlined front profile.